-What payment gateway ownership means to you?
+What having your own payment gateway means to you?
 An image-booster?
 More control over payment processing?
 Reduction of payment processing costs?
 Foundation for a new payment ecosystem?

 Here are 3 cases when owning a payment gateway makes sense: